morrownr/8814au/README.md

 This file will be read and applied to the driver on each system boot.

-To change the driver options, there are two options:
+Here are two options to edit the driver options file:

 Option 1: Edit `8814au.conf` with a text editor using a terminal interface.

-Example:
 ```bash
 $ sudo nano /etc/modprobe.d/8814au.conf
 ```